By Crisis Management Training Expert, Sam Elam

 “Does it matter if the media crisis is real or the press is legit?
 Absolutely not.
 Perception is reality.
 And even one little creeping doubt can stuff things up completely.”

 Has your organisation experienced backlash from a public crisis?
-Would you like to feel more prepared incase the unexpected occured?
+Would you like to feel more prepared in case the unexpected occurred?
 Media Manoeuvres conducts Crisis Management Training in Melbourne, Sydney, Canberra, Brisbane and Perth.
 Please contact us to find out how we can ensure your organisation is prepared for the unexpected!